The simplest possible garden for a peppermint plant that I could imagine, 2019

 Mentha × piperita, peppermint tablets, toothpaste, carboxymethyl cellulose, soil

-A wall made of peppermint tablet bricks and peppermint tooth paste mortar sourrounds this garden in which a peppermint plant grows.
+A wall made of peppermint tablet bricks and peppermint tooth paste mortar surrounds this garden in which a peppermint plant grows.
 On this scale it becomes a mighty tree.

-This work was part of the exhibition One and an other is another.
-Complimenting the works is a magazine with 15 issues featuring photo essays by the artists and a “critical dictionary”.
-The publication references the surrealist magazine documents.
+This work was part of the exhibition One and an other are another.
+A magazine with the same title is published along the exhibition in 15 issues, it contains photo essays by the artists and a “critical dictionary”.
+The publication refers to the surrealist magazine documents.
 Its 15 issues were published between 1929 and 1931 and featured a critical dictionary as well.
 My contributions to the dictionary include texts describing the words “artificial”, “model” and “paradise”.